Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 ### An office security agency conducted a successful pilot using 100 cameras installed at key locations within the main office.
 Images from the cameras were uploaded to Amazon S3 and tagged using Amazon Rekognition, and the results were stored in Amazon ES.
 The agency is now looking to expand the pilot into a full production system using thousands of video cameras in its office locations globally.
 The goal is to identify activities performed by non-employees in real time Which solution should the agency consider?

 - [x] Use a proxy server at each local office and for each camera, and stream the RTSP feed to a unique Amazon Kinesis Video Streams video stream.
-On each stream, use Amazon Rekognition Video and create a stream processor todetect faces from a collection of known employees, and alert when non-employees are detected.
+On each stream, use Amazon Rekognition Video and create a stream processor to detect faces from a collection of known employees, and alert when non-employees are detected.
 - [ ] Use a proxy server at each local office and for each camera, and stream the RTSP feed to a unique Amazon Kinesis Video Streams video stream.
-On each stream, use Amazon Rekognition Image to detect faces from a collection ofknown employees and alert when non-employees are detected.
+On each stream, use Amazon Rekognition Image to detect faces from a collection of known employees and alert when non-employees are detected.
 - [ ] Install AWS DeepLens cameras and use the DeepLens_Kinesis_Video module to stream video to Amazon Kinesis Video Streams for each camera.
 On each stream, use Amazon Rekognition Video and create a stream processor to detect faces from a collection on each stream, and alert when non-employees are detected.
 - [ ] Install AWS DeepLens cameras and use the DeepLens_Kinesis_Video module to stream video to Amazon Kinesis Video Streams for each camera.
 On each stream, run an AWS Lambda function to capture image fragments and then call Amazon Rekognition Image to detect faces from a collection of known employees, and alert when non-employees are detected.